electrode-io/electrode-native/docs/platform-parts/manifest/native-modules.md

 Apply a given patch file, by running `git apply` command, from a specific directory.
 The value of this property should be a single object containing the following two properties :
   - `patch` : Path to the patch file to apply, relative to the directory containing the pluging configuration file (`config.json`).
   - `root` : Path to the directory from which to run the `git apply` command, relative to the container generator output directory.
+Mutually exclusive with `inNodeModules`.
+  - `inNodeModules` : If true, root will be set to root location of the plugin in node nodules.
+Mutually exclusive with `root`.

 **Example**